alexs2112/TerminalHero/README.md

 - Flee combat?
 Or just reload previous save lol
 - Print the correct post-resistance damage numbers in ability effects before the damage is dealt (in case they die)
 - When balancing, increase all numbers by a bit.
 This will allow resistances to actually be felt (10% resistance doesn't matter if the damage is like 4)
+  - Make Armor much higher, this doesn't matter to enemies but will make balancing dungeons more manageable
 - Dark Souls weapon scaling?
 Each weapon scales weapon skills by stats multiplied by some decimal (and those skills also multiply by some decimal)
   - Magic Weapons increase scaling of spells
   - Non-magic skills just have high base scaling?